Building Efficient Mobile Navigation with jQuery

 }

 The top toolbar header is also an interesting section.
-This is set to a fixed position so it will scroll with the page content.
+It is set to a fixed position so it will scroll with the page content.
 This replicates a similar effect as you’d find in any iOS app title bar.

 /** @group header **/